LevonnPapikyan/stockProject/README.md

  training : in model.py you can change the model artchitachure and run the weights_change.py with the stock name you want and the model will be saved in this folder.

- predictions : if you have trained your wanted stock you need to save the scaling data (how you scaled your data) in csv file then run the pred_with_csv file.
+ predictions : if you have trained your wanted stock you need to save the scaling data (how you scaled your data    "preproccessing" + "_" + model_name + "_" + ".csv"  ) in csv file then run the pred_with_csv file.

  pred_with_csv file will give you excel file filled with validation data.

+finetunning : in this folder there is a file which helps you to tune your models hyperparamedrs.
+I also sugesst to add more data for example rub or usd for to have better results.

 # Theese links may be good for to get dive in code better.